 I told you this review would be honest, and that includes any negative impressions I have.
 Well, it’s time for the first one.

 Right after Chandler’s welcome message, you’re prompted to leave a 5-star rating.
-I have mixed feelings about asking people to rate the app before they even leave it.
+I have mixed feelings about asking people to rate the app before they even use it.

-On the one hand, as someone who has created online content for over a decade and has been on well over 300 podcasts, I understand how important reviews are.
+On the one hand, as someone who has created online content for over a decade and has appeared on well over 300 podcasts, I understand how important reviews are.

 Reviews not only make people feel confident about the product, service, or show, but they also help others discover it because good (and many) reviews trigger the algorithm to show your product in the top results in the category you service.